Oga's Cantina is one of those iconic spots that both die-hard and casual Star Wars fans recognize.

 Here's what you need to know...

-Due to the popularity of this iconic watering hole, reservations are required.
+Due to the popularity of this iconic watering hole, reservations are highly recommended.

 And, like with other dining reservations at the Walt Disney World Resort, you can book it online up to 180 days in advance.

-An important thing to note about reservations: it guarantees you entrance into the land even when boarding groups are being used to enter.
+An important thing to note about reservations: it guarantees you entrance into the land even when boarding groups are being used to enter (Note: boarding groups have not been used to enter the land since Galaxy's Edge first opened, but if they need to be used again in the future a reservation here will guarantee your entrance).

-You can get into the land up to an hour before your reservation time.
+You can get into the land up to an hour before your reservation time if boarding groups are being utilized.

 Fans of the movies know that the Cantina has a reputation for being the perfect spot where everyone from bounty hunters to traders can meet up to conduct business...all without having to worry about the wrong people seeing them.